Ks-Weasley/ParseFountainIO/README.md

 Center text must be checked before Transition element in order to avoid false positives.
 This can be easily circumvented by changing the Transition Regular Expression to not accept Center text.

 ## Strict
-Regular Expressions for BOLD ITALICS, BOLD, ITALICS must be executed in the corresponding order. <br>
+Regular Expressions for BOLD ITALICS, BOLD, ITALICS must be executed respectively. <br>

 ## Packages
 *default package* - Contains all functionalities and Regular Expression validator <br>